zcash/zips/draft-zip.md

 ### Consensus Rule Changes

-The coinbase transaction at block height `height` MUST have a  `zsfDeposit(height)` that is greater than or equal to `floor(TransactionFees(height)) / 2)`, where `TransactionFees(height)` is the sum of the the remaining value in the transparent transaction value pool of the non-coinbase transactions in the block at `height`.
+The coinbase transaction at block height `height` MUST have a `zsfDeposit` that is greater than or equal to `floor((TransactionFees(height) * 6) / 10)`, where `TransactionFees(height)` is the sum of the the remaining value in the transparent transaction value pool of the non-coinbase transactions in the block at `height`.

 _TODO ZIP owners: if you want rounding to favour the ZSF, use ceiling here_